Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Results

 \subsection{Multi-layer networks can be trained effectively with node perturbation}

 We proceed by determining the performance of the different algorithms in multi-layer neural networks.
 See Appendix~\ref{appendix:accuracies}, Table~\ref{tab:peakacc} for peak accuracies.

-Figure~\ref{fig:cifar} (Bottom panel) shows the performance when training a multi-layer fully connected network.
+Figure~\ref{fig:cifar2} shows the performance when training a multi-layer fully connected network.
 We see all decorrelated algorithms convincingly outperforming their non-decorrelated counterparts.
 We also see (D)INP outperform (D)ANP and (D)NP, almost keeping up with BP.
 Performance benefits of (D)ANP over (D)NP are not as clear in these results.
 Note that DNP performs much better in a three-hidden-layer network than in the single-layer networks, indicating that DNP does facilitate multi-layer credit assignment much more than regular NP, which actually performs worse in the deeper network.
-As an additional demonstration that our results generalize to other datasets, Appendix~\ref{appendix:sarcos} reports results on the SARCOS dataset~\citep{Vijayakumar2000}.
-Appendix ~\ref{appendix:deep_cifar} explores the scaling of DNP, DANP and DINP to networks with 6 and 9 hidden layers as well as a convolutional neural network trained on CIFAR-10.
+For a comparison of ANP with the Forward Gradient method \cite{baydin2022gradients}, see Appendix~\ref{appendix:forward_gradient}.